 - Retrospective Learner Feedback—Evaluation mechanisms always contain questions that serve to demonstrate that learners did not perceive commercial bias in the materials from a specific teacher/author.
 If a bias is perceived, this information is provided to the planners, faculty and others to enable creation of an improvement plan and monitoring of improvement plan outcomes, so that an improvement plan can be determined and outcomes of the improvements monitored.

 - Commercial Exhibits

-- The Academy occasionally permits exhibits to be presented in the context of a CME activity.
+- The Academy occasionally permits exhibits to be presented in the context of a accredited CE activity.
 However, exhibit space is rented or otherwise provided to the commercial exhibitor in contrast to the provision of a marketing strategy.
 The Academy does not engage in any marketing practices or services-for-hire for a Company.

 - Exhibits are not permitted in the educational room, in the obligate path to the educational room1, or in the case of enduring materials or Internet-based CME, within the space of educational content.

 - Exhibits are never a condition for the receipt of an educational grant.
 Should an exhibit be requested, a separate agreement will be entered into with the appropriate party from the Company.
-A fee will be charged for securing exhibit space, and the fee will be consistent for any exhibitor regardless of the organization’s involvement in the provision of an educational grant for the CME activity.
+A fee will be charged for securing exhibit space, and the fee will be consistent for any exhibitor regardless of the organization’s involvement in the provision of an educational grant for the accredited CE activity.

 - Internet-Based Activities—Advertising may be present on general web pages, but in that case the learner must act to formally enter the educational space by knowingly click to enter that space.
 Messages informing the learner that they are entering an educational space shall be explicit, and thereafter no advertisements are permitted.